lindig/fit/README.md

       },
       ...

-# Installing FIT
+## Installing FIT

-Version 1.0.1 has been published as an [Opam] package such that it can be installed from Opam:
+Fit is published as an [Opam] package such that it can be installed from Opam:

     opam install fit